meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Create your Index

-In MeiliSearch, the information is subdivided into indexes.
+In MeiliSearch, the information is subdivided into indices.
 Each [index](/guides/main_concepts/indexes.md) contains a data structure and the associated documents.
-The indexes can be imagined as SQL tables.
-But you won't need to define the table because MeiliSearch is <ClientOnly><glossary word="schemaless"/></ClientOnly>.
+Indices can be imagined as SQL tables.
+Since MeiliSearch is <ClientOnly><glossary word="schemaless"/></ClientOnly>, there's no need to define any attributes or data type when creating a table.
-In order to be able to store our documents in an index, we have to create one first.
+In order to be able to store your documents in an index, you have to create one first.

 :::: tabs